BrewhouseTeam/brewhouseteam.github.io/_posts/2014-09-25-the-evolution-of-brewhouse-software.md

 *And then there were six.*
 ![Gabe and Lana faces](/images/GabeMe.jpg)

 It was a big step to add two more to the team.
 [Gabe](https://twitter.com/gabescholz) was a welcome addition.
-He was an amazing developer, specializing in Angular.JS, and we now had the capacity to take on more customers, more clients and more work to do with our products.
+He was an amazing developer, specializing in AngularJS, and we now had the capacity to take on more customers, more clients and more work to do with our products.

 Adding [Lana](https://twitter.com/MsTopham) to the team was more of a leap.
 Having someone who wasn't a developer or a designer -- someone who read copy from a whole different perspective.
 That was big.
 We're no longer "techies", we're now a bonafide business with multi-functions and roles to help us grow.